vskaush2/CyclicityAnalysis/README.md

-# Cyclicity Analysis of Time-Series
+# Cyclicity Analysis of Time-Series Data
 This repository contains a working implementation of Cyclicity Analysis, which is a pattern recognition technique for analyzing multiple time-series.

 ## Downloading Requirements